The Heritage Legacy Project for California

 The Conservancy’s primary purpose is to protect this one unchanging place in the sun and ensure its survival for generations to come.
 All necessary reviews have been undertaken with the most earnest desire to uphold that purpose.

-We are grateful to the diverse group of donors who are supporting this project and are also working hard to identify new donors to help complete the project.
+We are grateful to the diverse group of donors who are supporting this project while we continue to identify new investors to help complete the project.
 Funding includes state and local government support, foundation grants, individual pledge-makers and low-interest loans that combine to create a stable funding source to continue construction on this important project.